jsplumb/jsplumb/doc/wiki/draggable-connections-examples.md

 ###### dragOptions

 There are two methods in jsPlumb that allow you to configure an element from which Connections can be dragged - **addEndpoint** and **makeSource**.
 Each of these methods supports a `dragOptions` object is one of the parameters in its options.
-The allowed values in this object vary depending on the drag library in use: if you are using vanilla jsPlumb then the drag library is [https://github.com/jsplumb/katavorio](Katavorio); otherwise with the jQuery flavour it is jQuery UI.  `dragOptions` is passed directly through to the underlying library; check the docs for each of these to find out what options are available to you.
+The allowed values in this object are those supported by [https://github.com/jsplumb/katavorio](Katavorio).
+`dragOptions` is passed directly through to Katavorio.

 ###### dropOptions